 The cooks always prepare a full Christmas dinner with all the trimmings, and is always enjoyed by all the residents.
 Family are always invited to share the dinner with residents too.

 Residents gifts are exchanged on the 24th eve and our staff always make sure that they get the right prezzie for the right resident.
 The staff never expect anything back, and the pleasure is all ours.

 The hairdresser visits once a week and will cut, blow-dry, perm, and set hair.
-She attends to male and female.
+She attends to male and female residents.

 Reading and newspapers

-The residents have access to a collection of books.
+The residents have access to a collection of books in our library.
 We also supply daily, weekly and monthly newspapers and magazines at cover price on request.

 Spiritual, religious and cultural support